WYCD: WCAR-FM and WABX

 The 99.5 frequency returned to the air on May 4, 1960, as WABX, which began as a classical music station.
 It switched to Middle of the Road music in 1964.
 For a short period beginning in August 1967, the station adopted an all-female disc jockey staff during the day, in an era when women were rarely heard on the radio.
 They played jazz-oriented pop music and humorous bits.
 The idea came from Mickey Shorr, who was program manager and creative director of Century Broadcasting Corp., the station's owner.

-During the fall of 1967, WABX began airing a new music show called "Troubadour" from 7 to 8 p.m., hosted by station manager John Small.
+During the fall of 1967, WABX began airing a new music show called "Troubadour" from 7 to 8 pm, hosted by station manager John Small.
 The show featured blues, folk music and rock music.
 During this time, WABX was still airing an MOR format, with an emphasis on jazz-influenced music from artists like Frank Sinatra, Nat King Cole, Mel Tormé, Nancy Wilson and Joe Williams.